matasurbonavicius/Quant/README.md

 Navigation:

-- Quant Connect Framework: A powerful python code framework for Quant Connect platform
+- Quant Connect Framework: A python code framework for Quant Connect platform
 - Quant Research: scripts to discover new things about market, potential ideas

 Description: